robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

-This was going to be a simple article about how to build [Goblin's BandBox](https://www.goblinsgym.com/bandbox.pdf), which is a clever of exercise equipment created by
+This was going to be a simple article about how to build [Goblin's BandBox](https://www.goblinsgym.com/bandbox.pdf), which is a clever piece of exercise equipment created by
 [Pascal Dornier](https://www.instagram.com/goblinsgym/).
 The dice of life didn't roll as I had hoped.
 What follows includes the instructions and my quixotic quest for perfection.
 It